How your business can avoid a social media defamation case

 As defamation cases related to social media continue to rise, James Brady, Hiscox’s Head of Media, offers his tips to help ensure your business doesn’t end up on the wrong end of a legal action, and what to do if it happens…

-While the number of overall defamation cases in the UK dropped in 2014/15 – a fall of 27% year on year – Facebook and Twitter bucked the trend as the dangers of writing or saying the wrong thing on social media resulted in a 38% rise of people taking legal action for defamatory posts.
+While the number of overall defamation cases in the UK dropped in 2014/15 – a fall of 27% year on year – Facebook and Twitter bucked the trend as the dangers of writing or saying the wrong thing on social media resulted in a 38% rise among people taking legal action (external link) for defamatory posts.

 Tips for avoiding defamation on social media

 It’s critical that all businesses, whatever their size, take some simple precautions when it comes to the use of social media to save themselves from a legal claim for defamation.

 Take time to look at what you’re about to post.
 If it’s about an individual or a company, how would you feel if someone wrote a similar thing about you or your business?
 Take a second opinion from a work colleague or, if it is really contentious, take legal advice before publication.
 Try not to be overly critical of competitors (however much you think they might deserve it).

 Even when you’re retweeting or sharing someone else’s post, you can still be held liable if your act of sharing is seen as an endorsement of those views.
 And even if you don’t name a person or business, if their identity can be deduced from your post, you can still be liable for defamation.

 If you’re party to confidential third party information from a client or partner for example, be careful not to disseminate anything that could be sensitive.

 Don’t ignore it